36th Historic Oakdale Cemetery Walk

-Tours leave every 20 minutes from the Oakdale Cemetery Clara Avenue entrance between the hours indicated above.
+Walking tours are for 75 minutes and depart every 20 minutes from the Oakdale Cemetery Clara Avenue entrance between the hours between 6:00 and 7:20 pm.
 Call 386-740-6813 to reserve your specific tour time.

 Purchase Tickets